mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 With the configuration utility, you can adjust all the settings required to start the SSMS.
 More precisely, you can for example create the required database tables, generate the certificates, and install the SSMS modules.

 **NOTE:**  **Before starting the configuration utility, assure yourself that any other installed SSMS instance has been stopped and that it is not running in parallel.**
+:warning: :**Before starting the configuration utility, assure yourself that any other installed SSMS instance has been stopped and that it is not running in parallel.**

 If you install many management and services nodes in a cluster, you must run the installation program on every node.